This business of all these Democrats defending Romney and defending Bain, defending private equity.

 What does he do?

-And the Bill Clintons will be forgotten, footnotes in history.
+And the Bill Clintons will be forgotten.

-The Democrat Party be in the ash heap of history if this guy is allowed to do what he wants to do.
+The Democrat Party will be in the ash heap of history if this guy is allowed to do what he wants to do.

-It isn't Bush, it's not Reagan, it's not any of Obama's enemies.
+It's not any of Obama's enemies.

-Barack Obama is the one that put us on this path, and he's driving the car, he's got the keys, and he's got the pedal to the metal.
+Barack Obama is the one that put us on this path, and he's driving the car.

 You remember what happened?